-In the 2000’s it was very common to choose colors for a website solely with HEX or RGB.
-At that time there weren’t that many fancy tools for picking colors and HSL weren’t that widespread.
-If you needed an orange color, for example, you would take a red color add a bit of green and call it a day.
+In the early 2000s, it was common to choose colors for websites using only HEX or RGB values.
+At the time, there were few tools available for selecting colors, and HSL was not widely used.
+If you needed an orange color, for example, you would simply combine red and green and call it a day.

 Recently a lot of shade generators and palette generators started popping up.
-These tools are usually smarter than just changing HSL Lightness across the given shades.
-However, usually, you don’t get much customization.
+These tools are often more advanced than simply adjusting the HSL lightness value across a set of shades.
+However, they often lack flexibility and customization options.

 This is where LCH comes in.
 It is the best way to create uniform, accessible, and predictable UI color palettes.
-It will take some time, but we're confident designers will eventually stop using HSL because of its inconsistencies and switch over to LCH or some similar color space.
+While it may take some time, we believe that designers will eventually abandon HSL due to its inconsistencies and switch to LCH or a similar color space.

-The best way to start playing around with LCH color space is to use Atmos.
-We created Atmos to offer the benefits of LCH color space to everyone from hobby developers to professional designers aimed at creating a color palette for their design system.
+The easiest way to start experimenting with LCH is to use Atmos.
+We created Atmos to offer the benefits of LCH to everyone from hobbyist developers to professional designers who need to create a color palette for their design system.

-Thanks to the properties of LCH color space several things are so much easier to do with it when it comes to UI design.
-These are:
+Thanks to the properties of LCH color space, several aspects of UI design are much easier to do.
+These include:

-If you've ever worked with HSL you probably noticed that two different colors with the same lightness have wildly different contrast ratios.
-Because of how the lightness values work in LCH different colors with the same lightness will have almost identical contrast ratios.
-This makes ensuring accessibility so much easier.
+If you have experience working with HSL, you may have noticed that two different colors with the same lightness can have vastly different contrast ratios.
+In contrast, LCH ensures that different colors with the same lightness have almost identical contrast ratios, making it easier to ensure accessibility.

 Adding colors or shades to your palette in LCH is simple.
 There is no need to remember how you've created the palette.
 If you match the lightness and saturation levels of other colors you can be sure that the new color will have the same contrast ratio and will be perceptually uniform.

-If you didn't notice already we LOVE the LCH color space.
+As you may have guessed, we LOVE the LCH color space.
 In our opinion, it is currently the best color space for creating UI color palettes.
-All things considered, LCH has one disadvantage and that is the fact that is not widely supported in popular design tools, on the web, or in mobile apps, yet.
-But converting colors from LCH to HEX (or RGB) is a small tradeoff for all the benefits.
+However, one potential disadvantage of LCH is that it is not yet widely supported in popular design tools, on the web, or in mobile apps.
+But the ability to easily convert colors from LCH to HEX (or RGB) is a small tradeoff for all the benefits of using LCH.